School Science Lessons

 Sinapic Acid

-Phycobilins include the blue-green pigment phycocyanin and the red pigment phycoerythrin to enable red algae to be photosynthetically.
+Phycobilins, include the blue-green pigment phycocyanin and the red pigment phycoerythrin to enable red algae to live photosynthetically.

 Pycocyanin and phycoerythrin are fluorescent.